 5 easy ways to get your five-a-day

-Looking to eat more healthily in 2016?
+Looking to eat more healthily?
 We round up the best gadgets for boosting fruit and veg intake, from blenders to spiralizers.

 If you're keen to increase the amount of fruit and veg in your diet, there are plenty of gadgets you can buy that are designed to make eating healthily fast and easy.

 From making fruit smoothies, fresh juices and homemade soup to tasty pasta substitutes, such as courgetti, these appliances provide inventive ways to pack more fruit and veg into your day.

 Read on to find out about the top kitchen gadgets that we think could help you to make changes to your eating habits in 2016, and to get the Which? verdict on which ones are best.

 Personal or mini blenders are simple, compact blenders geared towards making one or two smoothie portions fast.
 They usually have no buttons or settings, but instead start blitzing your ingredients as soon as the blending cup is pressed onto the base.
 The cup then transforms into a drinking mug, complete with travel lid, so you can take your smoothie with you on-the-go.

 The most famous of these, the Nutribullet, has a powerful 600W motor and extra milling blade for grinding dry ingredients, so that you can also whip up nut butters, spice blends or granola mixes.
 Nutribullet blenders start from around £70 for the basic Nutribullet 600 and go up to almost £200 for the premium Nutribullet Rx, which can make hot soup from scratch.